imarkonis/PaleoHydro/README.md

 EVE indicates event

-EID is the event ID - specific for each grid box (i.e. EID in the same year can vary over grid boxes)
+EID is the event ID - specific for each grid box (i.e. EID in the same year can vary over grid boxes) EID is not unique for each event - serial number of event at each grid cell (below q20) EID

 Event is always when at least one of deficit volumes for p3, q, s is > 0, the period with all p3, q, s = 0 ends the event